“Pizza, pasta and mandolin”: how many times have you heard our beautiful country described? As if Italy is reduced only to this!

 The potato dumplings with lamb ragout (preferably castrated) are a great must of Umbrian cuisine, prepared for festive occasions and especially for Easter lunch.

 A rich and tasty dish that originates from rural traditions, with dumplings possibly prepared with Colfiorito red potatoes (according to those who write better than the white ones in this type of preparation), definitely the gnocchi with lamb ragout is a dish that needs time for its preparation, but that brings to mind memories of grandmothers and mothers in the kitchen, aromas that spread throughout the house: the taste of tradition.

 Molise: Molise Baccalà fritto

-Baccalà fritto (fried cod) is a recipe symbol of Molise, known and appreciated throughout the peninsula, thanks to its simplicity of execution and its unmistakable flavor.
+Baccalà fritto (fried cod) is a recipe symbol of Molise, known and appreciated throughout the peninsula, thanks to its simplicity of execution and its unmistakable flavour.

-It is just cod cooked in batter and fried, very simple and anazing taste.
+It is just cod cooked in batter and fried, very simple and amazing taste.

 Fried cod is one of the most popular dishes of Molise cuisine, it could not be otherwise, given that cod is one of the most loved and most used ingredients in Italian cuisine.

 It is prepared in practically a thousand different ways, each region has its own recipe and this is one of the recipes of excellence in Molise.

 Cod is sold preserved in salt, known and consumed all over the world, for example, Portugal has a recipe for every day of the year.